Brightspace/valence-ui-alerts/README.md

 [![Build status][ci-image]][ci-url]
 [![Dependency Status][dependencies-image]][dependencies-url]

 This component contains Sass mixins and CSS that can be used to apply alert styles to a containing element.
-LESS mixins are still include for backward compatibility, however these will likely be removed in a future version.

 In most cases you'll want to apply this style to a simple container for a message, however there is nothing limiting the contents to just text.

 For further information on this component and other VUI components, see the docs at [ui.valence.d2l.com](http://ui.valence.d2l.com/).